Soak up the sun,

 Benefits of Flickertail Solar Project

-As currently proposed the Flickertail Solar Project would represent more than $300 million in private investment and equate to an average of over $681,400 in annual tax revenue to the community just in Production and Nameplate Capacity Taxes during the expected life of the project alone.
+As currently proposed the Flickertail Solar Project would represent approximately $375 million in private investment and equate to an average of over $681,400 in annual tax revenue to the community just in Production and Nameplate Capacity Taxes during the expected life of the project alone.
 We ask that you read the facts below and please sign up as a supporter to help ensure that we don't let this opportunity pass us by.

 The Project will utilize North Dakota’s strong solar resources to generate and distribute renewable energy.
 For example, the Project will generate enough energy to power up to approximately 59,000 homes annually.
 Additionally, the Project will provide meaningful economic benefits to landowners, local governments, and communities, including the following: